yuezhongwu/yuezhongwu.github.io/_pages/publications_wyz.md

 and Evolutionary Computation Conference, July 15-19, 2017, pages 298-305.
 1. [**GECCO 2016**] **Yuezhong Wu**, Thomas Weise, and Weichen Liu.
-“Hybridizing Different Local Search Algo- rithms with Each Other and Evolutionary Computation: Better Performance on the Traveling Salesman Prob- lem”, In Proceedings of the 18th Genetic and Evolutionary Computation Conference, July 20–24, 2016, pages 57-58.
+“Hybridizing Different Local Search Algo- rithms with Each Other and Evolutionary Computation: Better Performance on the Traveling Salesman Prob- lem”, In Proceedings of the 18th Genetic and Evolutionary Computation Conference, July, 2016, pages 57-58.
 1. [**ICCI*CC 2015**] **Yuezhong Wu**, Thomas Weise, and Raymond Chiong.
 “Local Search for the Traveling Sales- man Problem: A Comparative Study”, In Proceedings of the 14th IEEE Conference on Cognitive Informatics &